G$^{2}$SF-MIAD: Geometry-Guided Score Fusion for Multimodal Industrial Anomaly Detection: Implementation Details

 \subsection{Data Processing}

-To accelerate training and focus on discriminative foreground features, we pre-collect features from 800 synthetic anomalous samples per class (Section \ref{subsec:anomaly_syn}), forming a feature dataset equally split for training and validation.
+To accelerate training and underscore discriminative foreground features, we pre-collect features from 800 synthetic anomalous samples per class (Section \ref{subsec:anomaly_syn}) (1000 for Eyecandies), forming a feature dataset equally split for training and validation.
 The features originate from foreground regions identified via RANSAC plane fitting on 3D point clouds, where areas exceeding 0.005 distance from the fitted plane are retained following \cite{wang2023multimodal,costanzino2024multimodal}.
 During evaluation on MVTec 3D-AD, background regions remain included.
 As background features are excluded during training, we set their scaling factors to unity ($w^{m}_{i,0}=1$) in Eq. \eqref{eq:metric}, serving as a linear combination of the original unimodal results.
+For Eyecandies, background regions are neglected following CFM \cite{costanzino2024multimodal}.